Burgenland: Religion

 According to 2021 figures of Statistics Austria, Burgenland's population is mostly Christian (80.3%), with the highest proportion of Protestants in Austria (11.4%).
 65.5% of the population are Roman Catholic, and further 3.4% are adherents of other Christian denominations (mostly Orthodox Christians).
 Islam is practiced by 2.2%, while 0.7% profess another religion.
 16.8% of Burgenland's inhabitants profess no affiliation with any religion or denomination.

-Name
+Names

-In Croatian, Burgenland is known as Gradišće; in Hungarian as Őrvidék, Felsőőrvidék or Várvidék; in Slovene as Gradiščanska; and in the Prekmurje dialect as Gradišče.
+In Slovak, Burgendland is known as Hradsko; in Croatian as Gradišće; in Hungarian as Őrvidék, Felsőőrvidék or Várvidék; in Slovene as Gradiščanska.

 As the region was not a territorial entity before 1921, it never had an official name.
 Until the end of World War I the German-speaking western borderland of the Kingdom of Hungary was sometimes unofficially called Deutsch-Westungarn (German West Hungary).
 The historical region included the border city of Sopron in Hungary (known as Ödenburg in German).